icecoredynasty/icecoredynasty.github.io/_posts/2026-07-25-fibonacci-scoring.md

 </p>

 <p>
-Power-play production still adds value, but its frequency keeps it at the foundation level.
+Power-play production adds meaningful value to players who consistently contribute on the man advantage.
+Because it is more common than shorthanded scoring, power-play production remains below the 5-point SHP level.
 Shorthanded scoring is considerably rarer, so it jumps to the 5-point level.
 </p>